LUCKYS1NGHH/ChillPill-Shell/README.md

 - Audio (to mute/unmute) and workspaces (to switch) in the main pill are clickable.

-- Control center's media player progress bar is not only for status, it's usable to control the media you playing.
+- Control center's media player progress bar is not only for status, it's usable to control the media you playing. also timer minutes can be change by right click.

-- Control center has WiFi controller which has list of active networks and has password prompt. also timer minutes can be change by right click.
+- Control center has WiFi controller (panel) which has list of active networks and has password prompt.

+- The wifi panel also includes the USB tethering toggle.

 - Control center has also Bluetooth controller which has list of active, pair & connected devices/networks, device battery. here's 3 cases to connect a bluetooth device first time: